Drop, Cover and Hold is the right action to take in an earthquake. Learn how to Drop, Cover and Hold.

 HOLD on to your shelter (or your position to protect your head and neck) until the shaking stops.
 If the shaking shifts your shelter around, move with it.

-Primary school students doing Drop, Cover and Hold
+Primary school students doing Drop Cover Hold

-How to Drop, Cover and Hold in different situations
+Different ways to Drop, Cover and Hold

 If you are in bed